OpenEvalProject/evals/manuscripts/elife-54566/v3/manuscript.md

 The critical benefit of epifluorescence measurements over two-photon imaging is increased light collection (~90% quantum efficiency, low-read noise of the CCD camera) enabling a high sensitivity and temporal fidelity.
 We optimized all imaging parameters to obtain maximal signal to noise ratio, which allowed us to image at the maximum acquisition rate of 20 kHz.
 In addition to the light collection optimization and selective targeting of superficial neurons, multiple trials were averaged to improve signal-to-noise ratio (typically 20–40).
 Fluorescence signals were temporally aligned to the electrophysiological voltage or current signals.
 For optical recording of ICa, which requires the transformation of ΔF/F into the first time derivative, Ca2+ binding to the indicator must be proportional to [Ca2+]i and the endogenous buffering capacity to be low.
 Based on the submillisecond equilibration time of OGB-5N and imaging at the maximally possible frame rate of 20 kHz it was recently shown that in CA1 hippocampal neurons these conditions are met and optically recorded ICa tracks electrically recorded ICa, enabling the identification of CaV channel subtypes in dendrites (Jaafari et al., 2014).
 Considering the low buffering capacities of endogenous buffers in the axon (κs ≈ 20) (Jackson and Redman, 2003; Delvendahl et al., 2015), we employed this technique in the AIS.
 Ca2+ imaging in HEK-293 cells was performed with 0.1 mM OGB1 added to the HEK-293 cell intracellular solution (from which EGTA was omitted).
 The fluorescence was recorded during a 200 Hz 1 s train of depolarizing pulses from –120 to –30 or –20 mV (corrected for liquid junction potential).

-## Voltage imaging
+### Voltage imaging

 Voltage imaging in neurons was performed as reported previously (Hamada et al., 2017).
 Neurons were filled with intracellular solution containing JPW3028 (0.8 mM) for typically 1 hr at room temperature, after which the patch pipette was retracted and the dye was left to diffuse into the lipid membranes for 1–4 hr.
 Subsequently the bath temperature was increased to 35°C and the cell was re-patched with normal intracellular solution.
 A 530 nm LED (SP-05-G4, Luxeon Star LEDs, Canada) was used for excitation of the dye.
 The excitation light was filtered with a 530/20 nm filter (BP510-550, Olympus), reflected to the sample by a dicroic mirror with a center wavelength of 570 nm (DM570, Olympus) and the emission light filtered by a 590 longpass filter (BA590, Olumpys).
 Data were collected at 20 kHz and low-pass filtered by a binomial filter (one pass) and averaged over 20–30 trials.
 Voltage imaging in HEK-293 cells was performed identically, with the only exception being that the experiments were performed at 20°C and the dye diffused equally in the small round cells, so imaging experiments were initiated 20 min after obtaining whole-cell configuration.
 The cells were maintained at –75 mV holding potential and the fluorescence of JPW3028 recorded at 1 kHz.
 The voltage command consisted of 100 ms steps of 50 mV increasing steps with a maximal step of +250 mV relative to holding potential.
 The average ΔF/F per voltage step was defined as the first 20 frames of each bleach corrected and normalized voltage step.

-## Imaging data analysis
+### Imaging data analysis

 Imaging data analysis was performed using Neuroplex (Redshirt imaging), Axograph and Excel.
 Fluorescence signals were always background-subtracted.
 To correct for bleach effects, every 5th trial was recorded without current injection.
 A first order exponential was fitted to the average of the bleach trials and normalized to the peak.
 The average of the signal trials was divided by this trace to correct for bleach decay.
 Values for each ROI were defined as a fractional fluorescence change (ΔF/Fbaseline), where Fbaseline is the raw intensity average of 10 frames before the signal (subthreshold or AP) was initiated.
 Pixels were color coded with ‘physics’ color scheme from FIJI image processing software (NIH, USA) (Schindelin et al., 2012).
 For both OGB-1 and OGB-5N, we recorded the fluorescence in response to subthreshold stimuli, single APs and multiple APs.
 The ΔF/F response to subthreshold stimuli and a single AP was always below dye saturation.
 For OGB-1, we recorded trains of APs and observed that a single AP was 25 ± 2.7% of dye saturation (n = 8) and for OGN-5N, we observed a linear increase from 1 to 3 APs (n = 3), indicating that the fluorescence of a single AP was far from dye saturation.

-## Optical current measurements
+### Optical current measurements

 To compare kinetics between electrically and optically recorded currents, electrical currents were first downsampled to 20 kHz (optical acquisition rate).
 The optical trace was differentiated and then inverted (to mimic INa, which is conventionally depicted as a negative, inward current).
 All current traces were then filtered with a 3-window binomial filter of 50–150 iterations (generally 100).
 The traces were baselined to the current before the onset of the fast current and normalized to the peak of the current.
-Because the ICa_opt traces were too noisy to be fitted with a single exponential fit, conventionally used to obtain activation rise time, we used a Boltzmann sigmoid function to obtain the slopes of the traces.y= bottom+ top-bottom1+ex-x0k
+Because the ICa_opt traces were too noisy to be fitted with a single exponential fit, conventionally used to obtain activation rise time, we used a Boltzmann sigmoid function to obtain the slopes of the traces.

+$$
+y=bottom+\frac{top-bottom}{1+e^{\frac{x-x_{0}}{k}}}
+$$

 We fitted all traces using Axograph and the slope values (k) were used to compare activation kinetics.
 Although the INa peak amplitude recorded at the soma highly varied between neurons (–36.61 ± 6.53 nA), the slope was nearly constant (207 ± 0.007 µs, n = 17).

-## Ratiometric imaging
+### Ratiometric imaging

 To estimate the absolute [Na+]i and [Ca2+]i in response to a single AP, we used a ratiometric imaging approach.
 Patch pipettes were front filled with clear intracellular solution and back-filled with intracellular solution containing 1.5 mM SBFI (Invitrogen) or 200 µM bis-Fura-2 hexapotassium salt (bF2, Biotium).
 Fluorescent emission of ratiometric indicators depends on the ionic concentration and the excitation wavelength where an increase in [Ca2+]i produces an increase in bF2 fluorescence with the wavelength of 340 nm but a decrease with 385 nm.
 On the other hand, with SBFI an increase in [Na+]i decreases SBFI fluorescence at 340 nm but does not alter at 385 nm excitation wavelength.
 Using the ratio (R) corrects for differences in cytosolic volume or dye concentration differences along imaged compartments (Langer and Rose, 2009).
 The sources of excitation light were two LEDs (Thorlabs) with peaks at 340 nm and 385 nm, fitted with band pass excitation filters at 340/22 and 387/11 nm (FF01-340/22-25 and FF01-387/11-25, Semrock) and combined by a dichroic mirror with a central wavelength of 376 nm (FF376-Di01−25 × 36, Semrock).
 The excitation light was reflected to the sample by a dichroic mirror with a central wavelength at 405 nm (Di01-R405−25 × 36, Semrock) and passed through the objective to the sample.
 The fluorescent emission signals were passed through a 420 long pass filter (Thorlabs).
 Ratiometric imaging was performed by alternatingly triggering each LED at the frame rate of the camera, as described previously (Miyazaki and Ross, 2015).
 This was achieved by combining custom designed Arduino/Parallax machines with Cyclops LED drivers.
 These hardware solutions allowed us to digitally control the voltage driving the LED, thus having maximum control over excitation light intensity.
 Fluorescence emission signals originating from each LED were separated with custom written software (FrameSplitter.txt, Battefeld et al., 2018).
 The camera operated at 0.5–1.0 kHz, resulting in a ratiometric frame rate of 0.25–0.5 kHz.
 Per experiment the fluorescent signals were averaged for 40 to 120 trials.
 The ratio R was defined as F1/F2, where F1 and F2 are the background-subtracted fluorescence intensities at excitation with 340 nm and 385 nm, respectively.

-## Calibration of ratiometric imaging
+### Calibration of ratiometric imaging

 In order to scale ratiometric bF2 signals to absolute changes in Ca2+ concentration, we used the standard equation for ratiometric measurements (equation 1 in Figure 8—figure supplement 2; Grynkiewicz et al., 1985), which depends on KD, the dissociation constant, Rmin and Rmax, the ratio in zero and dye-saturating Ca2+, respectively and the scaling factor (Sf2/Sb2), defined as the fluorescence intensity at excitation with 385 nm of zero Ca2+ divided by saturating Ca2+.
 These values were determined in an ex situ calibration, by measuring the ratiometric signal of solutions containing 0 Ca2+ and a high [Ca2+] (Figure 8—figure supplement 2).
 The solutions closely mimicked intracellular solutions and contained (in mM): 110 K-gluconate, 4.4 or 21 KCl, 0 or 10 CaCl2, 3.8 or 5.36 MgCl2, 10 HEPES, 4 Mg-ATP, 0.3 Na2-GTP, 10 Na2-phosphocreatine, 10 EGTA, and 0.2 bF2.
 The final free [Ca2+] depends on interaction between Ca2+, Mg2+ and EGTA and was calculated using the maxchelator tool (Bers et al., 2010).